Creston station: History

 The station was built by the Chicago, Burlington and Quincy Railroad (CB&Q) in 1899 for $75,000.
 The Chicago architectural firm of Burnham and Root, who designed many of the CB&Q's stations, designed this station as well.
 Creston was a division headquarters, therefore all of the railroad's business in southwest Iowa operated from here.
 It also housed the office of the Master Carpenter, who oversaw all section and bridge work for the division, and the office of the trainmaster, who oversaw the switching and forming of trains in the Creston yards.
 In addition to the CB&Q mainline, two branch lines originated from here, and another railroad operated from the depot as well.
 Creston also had various maintenance shops and contained a roundhouse; both have since been demolished or destroyed by a tornado.

-Passenger rail service in the United States heavily declined in the 1960s, and the large Creston station was deemed too expensive to maintain.
-In 1969, the CB&Q built a small brick and steel depot to the east of the original station.
-This was later used by Amtrak after its creation in 1971.
+With passenger rail service in the United States declining rapidly in the 1960s, the large Creston station was deemed too expensive to maintain.
+In 1969, the CB&Q built a small brick and steel depot to the east of the original station which was later used by Amtrak after its creation in 1971.
 The original station was sold to the city of Creston for $1.

-The future of the station was seen in limbo, and the mayor of Creston noted in 1970 that the area would be a good site for a parking lot.
-Local residents launched a "Save the Depot Committee" and gathered 700 letters of support for saving the depot.
-The building was also listed on the National Register of Historic Places in 1973.
-Renovations were completed in December 1978, and the building houses various community rooms on the first floor and city government on the second floor.
+In 1970, Creston's mayor noted that the station would be a good site for a parking lot.
+Local residents launched a "Save the Depot Committee", gathering 700 letters of support, and voted for a bond to support its renovation.
+The station was also added to the National Register of Historic Places in 1973.
+With its future secure, the station was renovated and reopened in December 1978 with community rooms on the first floor and city government offices on the second floor.

-Amtrak service was restored to the historic station on August 1, 2019.
-Amtrak signed a 20-year lease with the city of Creston in 2017.
-Work was performed by Amtrak to make the waiting room ADA-accessible.
-The nearby platforms of the 1969-station are still in use to board trains.
+In 2017, Amtrak signed a 20-year lease with Creston for use of the historic station.
+Following $1.3 million in improvements including making its waiting room accessible, Amtrak relocated to it on August 1, 2019; the nearby platforms of the 1969 station remain in use.